directus/directus/docs/app/content.md

 :::tip

-This Module is for management of Items.
+This Module is for managing Items.
 Collections are not managed through this Module, as that creates changes in the fundamental data model.
 Administrators manage Collections via the Settings menu.
 To learn more, see our guide on [data model configuration](/configuration/data-model).